sapristi/timebox/Readme.md

  - The backup files are stored as is, which means you don't need timebox to retrieve them (this also means no incremental backup).
  - It does not rely on any kind of database.
 All necessary metadata are stored in the filenames.

+Implementation wise, the goal is to
+ - provide a wrapper around existing commands.
+ - provide an easily extensible system.

 ## How to use

 ### Configuration